IngestAI/deepmark/README.md

 These assessment metrics are not exhaustive, and specific applications may have additional or alternative metrics depending on the context and requirements, but some of the task-specific metrics like latency, accuracy, or cost can be considered as the most commonly used.

 Deepmark AI facilitates a unique testing environment for language models (LLM), allowing AI developers to easily diagnose inaccuracies and performance issues in a matter of seconds.
-By using Deepmark AI,  AI applications developers can run LLM models on hundreds or thousands of iterations over specific tasks and get exact assessment results in seconds.
+By using Deepmark AI,  AI applications developers can run multiple LLM models on hundreds or thousands of iterations over specific tasks (question-answering, sentiment analysis, NER, etc) and get exact assessment results in seconds.

 <img src="https://ingestai.io/storage/files/6/Screenshot%202023-10-17%20at%2000.29.37.png">

 DeepMark AI is a tool specifically designed for AI builders.This solution focuses on real-time and iterative assessing extrinsic and some of intrinsic metrics to identify predictable, reliable, and cost-effective Generative AI models based on the unique needs of a particular use case.
 DeepMark.AI offers cutting-edge capabilities and comprehensive assessments of various important performance metrics such as:

-Extrinsic metrics (Task-Specific) metrics
+Extrinsic metrics (Task-Specific) you can assess using Deepmark AI:
 - Question answering accuracy
 - Text classification accuracy
 - PII recognition accuracy